Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/java/_index.md

 #### Directories
-Directory names in Java should be in lower cases, this means that you only use small letters. eg src or main
+Directory names in Java should be in lower case which means that you only use small letters.
+Eg `src` or `main`

 ### File names
-File names should be in CamelCase (also known as Upper CamelCase), this is where each new word begins with a capital letter.eg SimpleCalculator
+File names should be in CamelCase (also known as Upper CamelCase), this is where each new word begins with a capital letter.
+Eg `SimpleCalculator`

 ### Example of what's expected